 Windows installer (EXE file) for single-server installation.
 This is the most commonly used file for Windows deployments.
-Just click the Windows button.
+Click the Windows button.
 Then click the Download agent.exe button on the following page.

 Windows installer for Group Policy deployments.
 You get a ZIP package that includes an MSI file and an example command line in the form of a batch file (you can copy and paste the command line when configuring Group Policy for Dynatrace installation).
 For the group policy option, click the Windows button.
-Then click the Download MSI package link on the following page.
+On the following page, click the Download MSI package link in the footer.

-wgetto access the server).
-You can also download the installer by clicking the Download OneAgent installer link and saving the installer script to any location you want (bypassing the
+wget to access the server.
+You can also download the installer by clicking the Download OneAgent installer link in the page footer and saving the installer script to any location you want (bypassing the

 Step 2: Install OneAgent